State's new coronavirus deaths spike to 202, highest in 13 days; cases up 2,590

-Florida's newly reported coronavirus deaths increased by 202, the highest change in 13 days weeks and more than double from the day before, as cases rose by 2,590, just 120 from the previous day, the Florida Department of Health announced Wednesday.
+Florida's newly reported coronavirus deaths increased by a U.S.-high 202, the largest change in 13 days and more than double from the day before, as cases rose by 2,590, just 120 more than the previous day, and positivity rates declined, the Florida Department of Health announced Wednesday.

+The state's first-time daily cases rate decreased from a two-week high of 5.85 percent of all tested to 5.30 and a two-week low of 3.84 Sept.
+13 with every day over 14 days under 6 percent.
+Palm Beach County rate dropped from 6.74 percent, the highest in two weeks, to 4.36 and much higher than 2.96 on Sept.
+13. The county's rate has been under 4 percent five times over 14 days.

+The state's total daily positivity rate for all tests decreased to 7.21 percent on 54,483 tests reported by labs to the state Tuesday from a two-week high of 7.54 on 44,908.
+The two-week low was 5.16 percent on Sept.
+13. The record test total was 142,964 July 11.
+In Palm Beach County there were 143 positive tests reported to the state on 3,278 total tested.

 The last time at least 200 more deaths were reported deaths was 211 on Sept.
 10 after 200 the previous day.
 Before that, the last 200-plus increase was Aug.
 18. The record is 276 on Aug.
 11.